frederikseersholm/getLCA/Prepare_ref_DB_guide.md

 # Guide to prepare reference database for getLCA scripts
-## Download and Format Full Mitochondrial Genomes Database for getLCA

 Below is a step-by-step guide to prepare the reference database in order to apply the python scripts included in this folder.